 RANGES EDIT CATEGORIES DESCRIPTION 603-659 Missing or Invalid Straightforward edits identifying invalid or missing values.
 If blank is a legal value, the missing edit does not apply.
-660-669 Adjustment or Deletion Edits in a hierarchy using nine fields (Contract Number, PBP ID, HICN, Service Provider ID, Service Provider ID Qualifier, Prescription/Service Reference Number, DOS, Fill Number, and Dispensing Status).
+660-669 Adjustment or Deletion Edits in a hierarchy use nine fields (Contract Number, PBP ID, HICN, Service Provider ID, Service Provider ID Qualifier, Prescription/Service Reference Number, DOS, Fill Number, and Dispensing Status).
 670-689 Catastrophic Coverage Code Edits that test the relationship between Catastrophic Coverage Code and the summary cost fields for GDCB and Gross Drug Costs Above the Out-of-Pocket Threshold (GDCA), so that allowable reinsurance costs are summed correctly.
 (Applies only to PDEs for Part D Covered Drugs.)
-690-699 Cost Cost edits perform basic accounting functions to confirm that 1.) the summary cost fields and the detail cost fields balance and that 2.) the detail cost fields and payment fields balance.
+Cost edits perform basic accounting functions to confirm that 1.) the summary cost fields and the detail cost fields balance and that 2.) the detail cost fields and payment fields balance.
 The summary cost field for GDCA is used to sum allowable reinsurance costs.
-700-714 Eligibility Eligibility edits verify the HICN and the beneficiary's eligibility for Part D and enrollment in a Part D plan.
+690-699 Cost 700-714 Eligibility Eligibility edits verify the HICN and the beneficiary's eligibility for Part D and enrollment in a Part D plan.
 Plan enrollment must be accurate because payment calculations including Plan to Plan reconciliation are summarized at the plan level.
-715-734 Low Income Cost-sharing (LICS) LICS edits confirm that CMS documents the beneficiary's LICS status and validates that beneficiary cost-sharing never exceeds statutorily defined maximum amounts.
-Dollars reported in LICS are used to reconcile LICS.
-735-754 National Drug Code (NDC) NDC edits confirm that an NDC exists and that the NDC existed on the date of service.
+715-734 Low Income Cost-sharing (LICS) LLCS odits confirm that MPD documents the hepoficiary's LLCS status and validates 735-754 National Drug Code (NDC) NDC edits confirm that an NDC exists and that the NDC existed on the date of service.
 The NDC edits also identify excluded drugs and test for logical relationships between the NDC and Drug Coverage Status Code.
 Non-covered drugs are excluded from True Out-of-Pocket Costs (TrOOP), LICS, and payment calculations.
 755-774 Drug Coverage Status Code Edits that test the relationship between non-covered drugs, the Catastrophic Coverage Code field, and dollar fields, so that non-covered drugs are not inadvertently included in TrOOP, LICS, and payment calculations.
 775-799 900-999 Miscellaneous Edits on miscellaneous data elements.